Blog

 • A marketplace or platform operator with technology performance exposure

-More complex models often require additional coverage (like Tech E&O), which affects total cost.
+More complex models often require additional coverage, like Tech E&O, which increases total cost.

 Revenue Scale, Growth Rate, and Seasonality

 Insurance pricing often scales with revenue, but growth patterns matter too.
-Rapid growth, sharp seasonality, or unpredictable spikes (for example, Q4-heavy sales) can affect premiums, audits, and limit recommendations.
-Some ecommerce-focused programs are designed to better align premium with fluctuating sales, which can help avoid overpaying in slower periods.
+Rapid growth, sharp seasonality, or unpredictable spikes can affect premiums, audits, and limit recommendations.
+Some ecommerce-focused programs are designed to better align premium with fluctuating sales, which can help avoid overpaying during slower periods.

 Cybersecurity Controls and Data Handling